movementbuff/offthegridgame/README.md

+**Updated 17th Oct 2024: Changed DLSS Mode to 6 Value as the recent patch has changed the definition of the values.**

 **Updated 16th Oct 2024: Fixed broken UI on compass and potentially paralyser effect**
 # Movementbuff's Competitive Config for Off The Grid with Video Tutorial
 Follow along here with the Video Tutorial!